-Led by three international human rights organisations, the Institute for Human Rights and Business and the Rafto Foundation for Human Rights, working alongside a global network of business, government, human rights defenders, civil society partners, academia and national human rights institutions, the Platform for Oceans and Human Rights is a collaborative movement to raise awareness to prevent and address adverse human rights impacts across ocean industries.
-The work of the Platform is underpinned by international standards, in particular the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and the UN Sustainable Development Goals.
+Led by two international human rights organisations, the Institute for Human Rights and Business and the Rafto Foundation for Human Rights, working alongside a global network of business, government, human rights defenders, civil society partners, academia and national human rights institutions, the Ocean and Human Rights Platform (Ocean Platform) is a collaborative movement to raise awareness to prevent and address adverse human rights impacts across ocean industries.
+The work of the Ocean Platform is underpinned by international standards, in particular the UN Guiding Principles on Business and Human Rights, the OECD Guidelines for Multinational Enterprises and the UN Sustainable Development Goals.